NervanaSystems/ngraph/doc/sphinx/source/index.rst

-.. note:: The Library code is under active development as we're continually adding support for more kinds of DL models and ops, framework compiler optimizations, and backends.
+.. note:: The Library code is under active development as we're continually adding support for more kinds of DL models and ops, compiler optimizations, and backend optimizations.

 =======